Caio Blinder

-He wrote the book Terras Prometidas (Promised Lands), in which he reflects about various themes and their relation to Jews and the Jewish religion.
+He wrote the book Terras Prometidas (Promised Lands), in which he reflects on various themes and their relation to Jews and the Jewish religion.

 Criticism

 Offenses to Arab women

 In April 2011, during a broadcast of the show Manhattan Connection, he called Queen Noor of Jordan, widow of King Hussein, and Queen Rania, wife of Abdullah II, "sluts" (piranha).
 He also used the word to describe one of the daughters-in-law of Hosni Mubarak, former President of Egypt, as well as Asma al-Assad, wife of President of Syria Bashar al-Assad, and Ameera al-Taweel, ex-wife of Al-Waleed bin Talal of Saudi Arabia.
 As a response, the Embassy of Jordan in Brazil sent a formal protest to the Brazilian Ministry of Foreign Relations.
 After Blinder's presentation, show editor-in-chief Lucas Mendes apologized for the offenses.
-Blinder later assumed responsibility for his words in an interview and apologized on air.
+Blinder later assumed responsibility for his words in the interview and apologized on air.

 Defense of the assassination of Iranian scientists

-In January 2012, in Manhattan Connection program, Caio Blinder justified the assassination of Iranian scientists for MEK and Jundallah as a way to avoid possible death, and to deter other scientists from Iran, which he called "terrorist state".
+In January 2012, on the Manhattan Connection program, Blinder justified the assassination of Iranian scientists for MEK and Jundallah as a way to avoid possible death, and to deter other scientists from working for Iran, which he called a "terrorist state".